-Welcome to the Tree-Ring Lab in the Department of Forest Sciences, University of British Columbia!
+Welcome to the Tree-Ring Lab at the University of British Columbia!

 We invite you to explore our website.
 Discover why our lab motto is “tree rings are fun!”
 Learn more about our projects, the great team of graduate students and undergraduate research assistants, collaborations in field and lab, and our contributions to scientific knowledge, teaching and learning.